Verifier-free Test-Time Sampling for Vision-Language-Action Models: Experiments

 \textbf{SIMPLER-WidowX \citep{li2024evaluating}.} Table~\ref{tab:simpler_bridge_main} shows the performance of \Methodname with $\pi_{0}$-FAST \citep{pertsch2025fast} on SIMPLER-WidowX. \Methodname clearly improves the base model across all tasks, demonstrating the robustness of our approach in enhancing action precision.
 We note that the base model performs relatively poorly on the ``put eggplant in basket'' task, since its background differs substantially from the other three tasks, making it sensitive to model-specific training configurations.
 For instance, SpatialVLA \citep{qu2025spatialvla} achieves 100\% success on the eggplant task but performs poorly on the remaining tasks.
 Despite this challenge, \Methodname still provides consistent improvements on the eggplant task, indicating that our approach remains effective even when the base model struggles.
 For detailed results, please refer to Appendix~\ref{appendix:detail_main_results}.

 \textbf{LIBERO \citep{liu2023libero}.} Table~\ref{tab:libero_main} presents the performance of \Methodname with $\pi_{0}$-FAST \citep{pertsch2025fast} on LIBERO.
 In this benchmark, we further extend our evaluation by applying \Methodname to OpenVLA \citep{kim2024openvla}, showing that our approach is compatible with different architectures.
 The results show that \Methodname achieves superior average performance over both base models, demonstrating its general effectiveness.
 Notably, LIBERO-Object and LIBERO-Long are the most challenging task suites (lowest base model performance), and the gains observed on these benchmarks highlight the effectiveness of our test-time scaling framework in improving precision.
+We provide further details about OpenVLA implementation in Appendix~\ref{appendix:implementation_details}.